apify/apify-docs/sources/platform/integrations/webhooks/actions.md

 ```

-To turn on this new syntax, use "Interpolate variables in string fields" switch.
+To turn on this new syntax, use **Interpolate variables in string fields** switch within Apify Console.
 In API it's called `shouldInterpolateStrings`.
 The field is always `true` when integrating Actors or tasks.

 #### Payload template example